Jusumgi/AlbionSoloScorecard/README.md

 Some features I may get around to in no real order..
 1.  <s>Make it look good.</s>
-2. Make it more Mobile friendly
+2.  <s>Make it more Mobile friendly</s>
 3.  <s>Add the Might and Faction Points tracker</s>
-5. Add info bubbles for each KPI to help guide what events they cover
+5.  <s>Add info bubbles for each KPI to help guide what events they cover</s> Added an About section
 6.  ~~Make a reset button~~
 7. Create personal best tracking
 8. Create personal historical stats
-9. Make it look better than good
-10. Create hotkeys and make use of Electron to make it a desktop app
+9. Create hotkeys and make use of Electron to make it a desktop app

 Thank you for checking this out!